CosmicLaca/ComfyUI_Primere_Nodes/README.md

 ### Included features:

 - Prompt selector to any prompt sources
-- `CSV` and `TOML` file source readers for saved prompts, automatically organized, saved prompt selection by preview image
+- `CSV` and `TOML` file source readers for saved prompts, automatically organized, saved prompt selection by preview image (if saved)
 - Randomized latent noise for variations
 - Prompt encoder with selectable custom clip model, long-clip mode with custom models, advanced encoding, injectable internal styles, last-layer options
 - Sampler with `variation extender` and `Align Your Step`